swatipandey108/AURAA-Artificial-User-Response-Automation-Assistant-/README.md

+🤖 AURAA - Artificial User Response & Automation Assistant

-🔊 Voice-Controlled Desktop Assistant (J.A.R.V.I.S Alternative)
+🔊 Voice-Controlled Desktop Assistant

 This is a simple voice-controlled desktop assistant built with Python.
 It listens to your voice commands and performs tasks such as:

 Answering questions using ChatGPT (OpenAI API)